nl900/rag-cloud-deploy/README.md

 to scrape this endpoint and make it available for dashboards eg Grafana and use to setup appropriate alerts.

 ## Assumptions
-- No sensitive data
-- Secrets are available and injected at runtime
 - The /query endpoint represents what a real RAG system would expose